shueppin/AutoCrafter-Datapack/README.md

 - Replace the `output_count` with the number of items it should craft.
   Attention: It is very important to add a `b` after the number.

-At the end it should look something like this (Here it is the recipe of the goldblock, therefore it uses only one material.):
+At the end it should look something like this (Here it is the crafting recipe of the goldblock, therefore it uses only one material.):

 ```mcfunction
 scoreboard players set @s material_1_count_needed 9